scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md

 # Nextcloud snap snapshot

-## Backup, restore or migrate Nextcloud snap using Snap snapshots
+## Backup, restore or migrate Nextcloud snap using snap snapshots
-Snapshots of Nextcloud snap are created with the Snap snapshot utility.
+Snapshots of Nextcloud snap are created with the snap snapshot utility.
 This works for random snapshots or as an automated backup script/cronjob and has the added convenience of easy Nextcloud snap migration to a new device when needed.

-Snap snapshot will backup the entire Snap including configuration, apps, certificates, database and data into a compressed file (*.zip) in `/var/lib/snapd/snapshots`
+Snap snapshot will backup the entire snap including configuration, apps, certificates, database and data into a compressed file (*.zip) in `/var/lib/snapd/snapshots`

 [documentation](https://snapcraft.io/docs/snapshots)